pericles-project/TechnicalAppraisalTool/appraisaltoolws/README.md

 Pericles Technical Appraisal Tool Web Services - RESTFul web services which utilised by Pericles Technical Appraisal Tool.
-These services can also be used for other purpose.
+These services can also be used for other purposes.

+The instructions below are for deploying the PERICLES technical appraisal tool web services "appraisaltoolws.war".

+NB.
+If the instructions for installing appraisaltool/README.md have been completed, these steps can be omitted.

 ## Getting started